Luwatee261/Luwatee261/README.md

 - 👋 Hi, I’m @Luwatee261
-- 👀 I’m interested in UX design
+- 👀 I’m interested in Data Science and UX Design
-- 🌱 I’m currently learning UX design
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...